This Bomb Squad board game review was made after playing the game eight times.

 The game also comes with a a scoring chart so you can keep track of your high scores for each mission.

-If you’d like to read more about how to play Bomb Squad, check out the official Bomb Squad rules at BoardGameGeek.
+If you’d like to read more about how to play Bomb Squad, check out the official Bomb Squad rules at BGG.

 - The tension!
 This is an intense game, but that’s a great thing considering the theme.
-If you have a group that enjoys role playing, you will probably have a lot of fun being members of a bomb squad.
+If you have a group that enjoys role playing, you will probably have a lot of fun being members of a bomb squad working under immense pressure.

-- We also liked the challenge that later missions bring.
+- I also liked the challenge that some of the missions offered.
 Your chances of successfully completing them are low, which makes getting those wins that much more satisfying.
-It also forces you to improve your cooperative gaming skills, which is always a good thing to us.
+It also forces you to improve your cooperative gaming skills.

 - One downside that comes with a lot of cooperative board games is that “alpha gamers” can take over.
 You shouldn’t run into that issue with Bomb Squad since you’re on a clock and you’re not allowed to talk unless you’re giving clues.

 - The tension!
-Some people just don’t like it and this game brings a lot of it.
-We actually like these types of games, but we totally understand those who simply want to relax and enjoy a board game.
+Some people just don’t like it and Bomb Squad brings a lot of it.
+My group actually likes these types of games, but we totally understand those who simply want to relax and enjoy a board game.
 Bomb Squad is fun, but it’s definitely not a relaxing game.

 Bomb Squad is kind of like a mix of Hanabi, FUSE, and Flash Point: Fire Rescue all rolled into one, which is great since plenty of people like all three of those games.
 If you like real-time games and/or games with a ton of tension, then you will probably be a pretty big fan of this one.

-Bomb Squad isn’t a game that we’ll be playing all the time, but it’s definitely a keeper.
+Bomb Squad isn’t a game that my group will be playing all the time, but it’s definitely a keeper.
 All of our high scores are in the box, so it’ll be fun trying to beat them as the years go by.